 To get a better look at the inner structures of your knee, your physician may request imaging tests like X-rays or an ultrasound to identify tissue tears, areas of inflammation, and conditions like osteoarthritis.

 If you’re not finding relief from chronic knee pain with over-the-counter or prescription medications, you may be a candidate for joint injections.
-Joint injections contain a steroid medication and an anesthetic to reduce inflammation and pain, so you can engage in physical therapy and other activities to boost the health of your knee joint.
+Joint injections contain a steroid medication and an anesthetic to reduce inflammation and pain, so you can engage in other activities to boost the health of your knee joint.

 Other available treatment options for chronic knee pain include: